Nikolai Kharlamov (admiral): World War II

 Following the outbreak of Operation Barbarossa in June 1941, Kharlamov was sent to Great Britain and the United States as part of the Soviet military mission led by General Filipp Golikov.
 Already in London on 20 July 1941, he was appointed naval attaché at the Soviet Embassy in Great Britain and remained in this post until October 1944.

 Being an assertive, but tactful person, he managed to establish effective interaction with the British military circles and even with the leadership of the MI6 and provided the Soviet leadership with a significant amount of intelligence information.

-Kharlamov carried out communication with the British Admiralty, including the organization of Arctic convoys to the Soviet Artic port city of Murmansk.
-He made a significant contribution to the discovery of the opening of Second Front in Europe and participated in Operation Overlord while being onboard one of the ships participating in the operation.
+Kharlamov carried out communication with the British Admiralty, including the organization of Arctic convoys to the Soviet Arctic port city of Murmansk.
+He made a significant contribution to the discovery of the opening of Second Front in Europe and participated in Operation Overlord aboard the HMS Mauritius.

 From 20 November 1944, he served as head of department and deputy head of the Main Naval Staff of the Navy.